 ...I didn’t want to leave her.

-But Prakala urged me to protect her, for I was special; I was the only Lyuminan born a true Kristalan—a conduit between the sacred crystal and the rest of the world, for very few possessed the innate gift of Kristala at birth.
+But Prakala urged me to protect her, for I was special; I was the only Lyuminan born a true Kristalan—a conduit between the Sacred Kristal and the rest of the world, for very few possessed the innate gift of Kristala at birth.

-Until now, many had twisted Prakala and her shard sisters’ words, speaking in the great, sacred crystal’s place instead of in its service.
-Those who could not truly understand the crystal’s language had made pronouncements and proclamations in its stead, filling the heads and hearts of common Anagativans with lofty nonsense and foolish pride.
+Until now, many had twisted Prakala and her shard sisters’ words, speaking in the great, Sacred Kristal’s place instead of in its service.
+Those who could not truly understand the Kristal’s language had made pronouncements and proclamations in its stead, filling the heads and hearts of common Anagativans with lofty nonsense and foolish pride.

 Though I truly could not bear to leave her side, I eventually mustered the courage to leave Prakala and the only home I’d ever truly known.